-The reconstruction and rehabilitation of Runway 4L-22R is a three-stage project that consists of the following components:
+The reconstruction and rehabilitation of Runway 4L-22R was a three-stage project that consisted of the following components:

-The project, which was started in 2014, has an expected completion date of December 2015.
-It will take place in three stages so that three runways will be operational at all times.
+The project, which was started in 2014, was completed in September 2015.
+It took place in three stages so that three runways were operational at all times.
 In an effort to minimize the need for concrete trucks to use major nearby highways, thus reducing traffic and emissions in the neighboring areas, a temporary concrete plant was located on site at JFK during the reconstruction and rehabilitation period.

 The $292 million reconstruction and rehabilitation contract is funded by the Port Authority.
 This project will impact the regional economy with the creation of more than 2,460 jobs, $146.9 million in wages, and nearly $712.3 million in economic activity.

-Through extensive cooperation and coordination with the FAA and airlines operating at JFK, work will be staged to minimize the impact on airport operations.
+Through extensive cooperation and coordination with the FAA and airlines operating at JFK, work was staged to minimize the impact on airport operations.

-Construction began in July 2014 and will continue through December 2015.
-Runway 4L-22R will be closed beginning June 1, 2015, and ending in December 2015 to facilitate the completion of the project.
-With the exception of these closures, the airport shall maintain operation of three runways during the reconstruction and rehabilitation project.
+Construction began in July 2014 and continued through September 2015.
+Runway 4L-22R was closed throughout the Summer of 2015 in order to facilitate the completion of the project.
+With the exception of these closures, the airport maintained operation of three runways during the reconstruction and rehabilitation project.